nkm8/styleguide/javascript/README.md

     var superPower = new SuperPower();
     ```

-  - Use one `var` declaration for multiple variables and declare each variable on a newline with a leading comma
+  - Use one `var` declaration for each variable and declare each variable on a new line.

     ```javascript
     // bad